Rainier-PS/Terminal-Zen-Garden/README.md

 ## Why I Make This Project

 I created Terminal Zen Garden to introduce more people to the calming practice of Zen gardening.
-This terminal app offers a similar experience to a physical Zen garden, but without the need for any tools or materials — just your device and a keyboard.
+This terminal app offers a similar experience to a physical Zen garden, but without the need for any tools or materials.
+Just your device and a keyboard.

 ---